Painting Over Oak Cabinets

 - Take off the doors and the drawers from your cabinets using a screwdriver.
 Take note of the location of the cabinet.
 This will help you reinstall correctly and quickly.

 - Clean the cabinet doors and frame surfaces with trisodium phosphate (TSP).
 This can be found at almost all hardware stores.
-Cleaning Oak Cabinets before refacing it, is really important.
+Cleaning Oak Cabinets before refacing them, is really important.

 - TSP eliminates all remnants of grease and dirt.
 This is important if you’re painting over your oak kitchen cabinets.